Europe 'united against terror' after two killed in Brussels

 "Horrified at the indiscriminate killing in the heart of Brussels," European Parliament president Roberta Metsola said.

-The suspected killer was a Tunisian man living illegally in Belgium, who had "targeted specifically Swedish football supporters", Belgian prime minister Alexander de Croo told a 5AM press briefing.
+The attacker was a Tunisian man living illegally in Belgium, who had "targeted specifically Swedish football supporters", Belgian prime minister Alexander De Croo had earlier told a 5AM press briefing.

-Eric van Duyse, a spokesman for the Belgian federal prosecutor's office, said earlier on TV: "During the evening, a statement was posted on social networks and recorded by a person claiming to be the assailant.
+Eric van Duyse, a spokesman for the Belgian federal prosecutor's office, had also said on TV: "During the evening, a statement was posted on social networks and recorded by a person claiming to be the assailant.
 He claimed to be inspired by the Islamic State [Isis]".

 "In the same statement, the victims' Swedish nationality was mentioned as a probable motive for the act.
 At this stage, there is no evidence of any connection with the Israeli-Palestinian situation," he added.

-Note: This article was updated at 9.45AM on 17 October to say the perpetrator was no longer at large, according to Belgian authorities.